cloudfoundry/buildpacks-ci/README.md

 ## Making Changes to Build Scripts

 When you want to change how a binary gets built, there are two places you may need to make changes.
-All binaries are built by the `binary-builder-new` pipeline, and you may need to change the task that builds them.
-For many binaries, the `binary-builder-new` pipeline runs recipes from the `binary-builder` repo; for those binaries, you will usually need to change the recipe rather than the concourse task.
+All binaries are built by the `dependency-builds` pipeline, and you may need to change the task that builds them.
+For many binaries, the `dependency-builds` pipeline runs recipes from the `binary-builder` repo; for those binaries, you will usually need to change the recipe rather than the concourse task.

-For the list of currently supported binaries, check out our `binary-builder-new` [pipeline](https://buildpacks.ci.cf-app.com/teams/main/pipelines/binary-builder-new).
+For the list of currently supported binaries, check out our `dependency-builds` [pipeline](https://buildpacks.ci.cf-app.com/teams/main/pipelines/dependency-builds).

 The concourse task that orchestrates the building is `buildpacks-ci/tasks/build-binary-new/builder.rb`; many of the recipes are in [binary-builder](https://github.com/cloudfoundry/binary-builder).